 The cybersecurity firm Trellix, formed after the merger of McAfee Enterprise and FireEye, confirmed unauthorized access to one of its source code repositories.
 The company detected the suspicious activity and activated containment protocols.
-According to its official statement, the incident did not affect customer products or services nor compromise sensitive user data, although the event raises questions about the internal security of a company dedicated to protecting others.
+According to its official statement, the incident did not affect client products or services nor compromise sensitive user data, although the event raises questions about the internal security of a company dedicated to protecting others.

 Technical implications of source code access 🔐